Recording game videos with ShadowPlay and ffmpeg

 andr:a

-bits are about) because the audio encoding that ShadowPlay uses itself seems okay to me. - I use a slightly lower quality (that's what the “crf” thing is:
+bits are about) because the audio encoding that ShadowPlay uses itself seems okay to me. -

 -crf 21